NoromTin/Blender3D_particle_system_perfomance_test/README.md

 Results are collected in "./result".
 Can be adopted for diiferent tools.

+Project advantages:
+1. Extenssibility.
+You can add your personal test for special case or tool.
+2. Scalability.
+For huge scenes, you'll get point of view how effective concrete instrument.
+3. Result is analitical oriented (csv).
+So you able to play with pivot table.

 Contain tests:
 1. particle_movement    - Spreading particles in empty space
 2. particle_collision   - Spreading and continously reflecting in compressed conditions (sphere)